 Mentor 3 Light

-Mike Küng soaring one of the first serial Mentor 3 - light
+Mike Küng soaring one of the first serially produced Mentor 3 - light

 Development and design

 The Mentor 2 was our foundation for the Mentor 3: we wanted to refine and improve its well proven characteristics.

 The first prototypes showed the huge potential for performance improvements in seemingly small details.
 That's why it wasn't necessary to change the basic design of the Mentor 2.

 Therefore, the Mentor 3 is the result of several well-conceived optimisation measures.
 The technical basic data stayed almost the same.
 But the leap in performance is the biggest we ever achieved from one model generation to the next.

 Mentor 2 pilots will immediately feel familiar with its successor: The Mentor 3 offers the same level of stability, robustness and precision.

 The brake pressure got less and the turning ability has improved.
 The Mentor 3 can be piloted more relaxed and even more efficiently in thermals than its predecessor.
 The feedback the pilot receives is gentler, yet very precise.